Kato2695/SQL-Course/README.md

 1. What are the top paying data analyst jobs?
 2. What skills are required for these top paying jobs?
-3. What skills are most in demand for data analyst?
+3. What skills are most in demand for a data analyst?
 4. Which skills are associated with higher salaries?
 5. What are the most optimal skills to learn?